Publications, Forms and Templates

 The Director of Prevocational Education and Training (DPET) Guide provides information to DPETs in this important role.
 It includes the following resources:

-- Mid-Term Appraisal Form - completed by the JMO and their supervisor, after supervisor discussions with other staff working with the JMO, at the mid-way point of each term.
+• JMO Trainee Assessment Form - completed by the JMO and their supervisor, after supervisor discussions with other staff working with the JMO, at the mid-way point of each term and end of each term.

 The JMO Managers Guide provides JMO Managers with the information and resources needed to guide the development of JMOs as they hone their skills and knowledge.